-Miranda Veil (Annabel Barrett, Ocean’s Rising) is a young woman who’s biggest problem seems to be getting her parents Alice (Vida Ghaffari, Eternal Code, Apex Predators) and Daniel (Kelton Jones, Dry Blood, The Evil Down the Street) to stop being so overprotective.
+Miranda Veil (Annabel Barrett, Ocean’s Rising) is a young woman whose biggest problem seems to be getting her parents Alice (Vida Ghaffari, Eternal Code, Apex Predators) and Daniel (Kelton Jones, Dry Blood, The Evil Down the Street) to stop being so overprotective.

-Soren (Zach Steffey, Vampires: Rise of the Fallen, The Marshall) is a young man who’s biggest problem is the voice in his head telling him to kill.
+Soren (Zach Steffey, Vampires: Rise of the Fallen, The Marshall) is a young man whose biggest problem is the voice in his head telling him to kill.
 When he abducts and kills her he becomes Miranda’s biggest problem.
 When she suddenly comes back to life, everyone has a problem.

 Writer/director Levin Garbisch (I Shall Never Return) actually managed to find a new twist on the serial killer/victim theme.
 Miranda Veil certainly starts conventionally enough as we follow the two leads through their lives.
 One celebrating her 21st birthday, the other unable to kill the woman he’s kidnapped before setting his sights on Miranda.

 It’s not until he’s tortured and killed her, several times for that matter, that the film strays from the torture porn path it seems to be on and goes on its own journey.
 Killer and victim team up and go on a road trip to find the reason behind her seeming immortality and inability to feel pain.
 How’s that for an unlikely buddy comedy?

 And Miranda Veil is as much a comedy, a very dark one to be sure, as it is a horror film.
 The argument between Miranda and Soren after he’s tried to kill her makes that hysterically clear.
 He’s convinced she’s dead and he’s hallucinating, she’s trying to convince him, and herself, she’s alive despite just having her head split open with an axe.